Call for a FREE Evaluation

 • Punitive damages.
 In some cases, punitive damages may be added if the at fault driver’s conduct was especially egregious, reckless, or malicious.
 For example, a drunk driver traveling 30 miles per hour over the speed limit might be assessed punitive damages if they hit someone.

-If your loved one is killed in a pedestrian accident that wasn’t their fault, close relatives may be able to file suit for compensation in a wrongful death case.
+If your loved one is killed in a pedestrian accident that wasn’t their fault, close relatives may be able to file a wrongful death claim.
 Compensatory damages that can be awarded include:

 • Funeral expenses